Westsea Construction

 George Mulek’s name came up in the B.C.
 Legislature in 1975 when Richmond MLA Harold Steves told of suites that Mr. Mulek wanted to sell as long-term leases being kept vacant during a crisis in rental suite availability.
 Keeping suites vacant, however, was not contrary to the new Landlord and Tenant Act, although the new law did apply to 99-year leases and give lessees some protections.

-The latest Social Credit tweaking of the Act was questioned in April of 1984 by NDP MLA Robin Blencoe, who had a lengthy exchange in the Legislature with the Minister of Housing on the topic of 20-or-more-year leases avoiding any regulation and such lessees not having any protection.
+The conservative-government tweaking of the Act was questioned in April of 1984 by opposition NDP MLA Robin Blencoe, who had a lengthy exchange in the Legislature with the Minister of Housing on the topic of 20-or-more-year leases avoiding any regulation and such lessees not having any protection.
 Just one quote from Mr. Blencoe: “…this 99-year lease problem created all sorts of headaches, not only for the tenant(s) but also for the government.
 I’m really concerned that we’re going to have a repeat of the 99-year lease (with 20-year or longer leases): no protection, and no Act covering these leaseholders.”

 ————————